Farm-to-School in Somerville

 Want your own CSA share?

-Drumlin Farm offers CSA shares year-round.
+Drumlin Farm offers CSA shares from spring to fall.

 In May of 2016, 10 Somerville cafeterias received a weekly CSA share of spinach, arugula, radishes, lettuce—and, of course, carrots—to supplement their salad bars.